corticalstack/corticalstack.github.io/aboutme.md

             I have completed all modules of <strong>MSc Intelligent Systems</strong>, with distinction, at <strong>De Montfort
-            University, Leicester, UK</strong>, in summer 2020. <br><br>Currently working on thesis around AI-based literature analysis using the COVID-19 Open Research Dataset (CORD-19) of scholarly literature about COVID-19, SARS-CoV-2, and the Coronavirus group compiled by the Allen Institute for AI, Chan Zuckerberg Initiative (CZI), Georgetown University’s
-            Center for Security and Emerging Technology (CSET), Microsoft, and the National Library of Medicine (NLM).
-With AI analysis I look to answer such questions as "<i>What is known about adaptations (mutations) of the virus?</i>" and
-            "<i>What do we know about vaccines and therapeutics?</i>".
+            University, Leicester, UK</strong>, in summer 2020. <br><br>Currently working on thesis around AI-based literature analysis using the COVID-19 Open Research Dataset (CORD-19) of scholarly literature about COVID-19, SARS-CoV-2, and the Coronavirus group.
+This extensive dataset of 138,000 academic articles was compiled by the Allen Institute for AI, Chan Zuckerberg Initiative (CZI), Georgetown University’s Center for Security and Emerging Technology (CSET), Microsoft, and the National Library of Medicine (NLM).
+With AI analysis I look to answer such questions as "<i>What is known about adaptations (mutations) of the virus?</i>" and "<i>What do we know about vaccines and therapeutics?</i>".
     </p>
     <p class="about-text">
         <span class="fa fa-code about-icon"></span>
-            I am a software developer and a seasoned ethical hacker who loves to participate in various local & global hackathons.
-Also, I have been organizing and mentoring a few of them.
+            At heart I am a sofwtare developer, having started coding as a teenager in the 80's and never stopped.
+I still get a kick from building something magical that delights clients.
     </p>
     <p class="about-text">
         <span class="fa fa-book about-icon"></span>
-          prolific reader.
-I enjoy reading <a target="_blank" href="https://www.anudit.in/books/">books</a>.
-In 2018, with an average of 1 book per week, I completed a Reading Challenge for reading 51 books.
-A list of those amazing books can be found <a target="_blank" href="https://www.goodreads.com/user/year_in_books/2018/82771249">here</a>.
-Make sure to add some of them in your future reading list.
+          I am a prolific reader, averaging 1 book per week.
     </p>
     <p class="about-text">
         <span class="fa fa-heart about-icon"></span>
-    Also, I am very fond of video games, I love to create digital art and play around with my Photoshop skills, apart from these I love listening to music and occasional cooking.
-I am eager to meet and connect with new people at hackathons, developers’ conferences, dev-fests, and gaming meet-ups.
+            My 2 children are my world, I love being a Dad, it's the most rewarding and difficult job I've ever had!
+            Kiteboarding is my passion, I feel so alive and at one with nature whilst skimming over the water with the power of wind at my fingertips.
     </p>